 Yesterday, we left Winnemucca and headed to Ely.
 On the way, we drove on a road named “The Loneliest Road in America.”
 When the GPS told us to turn on “The Loneliest Road in America,” Regis almost broke a rib he laughed so hard.
-It is posted here for you to enjoy also.

 We found that the road wasn’t as lonely as some of the other roads we drove on recently.
 There were a few real towns along the route and we saw a fair amount of traffic.
 But, between towns, it is desolate.

 As we came into Ely from the west, we saw a HUGE open pit copper mine.
 Although there are some pictures here that were taken from the motor home while driving, you can’t get an appreciation for the magnitude of the mine from the pictures.
 You have to see it to believe it.